 This is a UK site and though inclusive as possible, detail may differ in your own country but wherever you are from, you are welcome and wished the very best.

 In the depth of winter I finally learned that there was in me an invincible summer.Albert Camus

-Recovery is obviously hugely important and there must be close collaboration between you, your medical team and those around you.
-We talk through the issues and compare it to climbing a mountain.
-Mountain air is good, right?
+Recovery is obviously hugely important involving close collaboration between you, your medical team and those around you.

-There is still much to do in this section, so please keep coming back.
-You will find a mixture of easy reading and highly technical including a glossary of medical terms that often come up in the context of EGPA.
+You will find a mixture of easy reading and highly technical material including a glossary of medical terms that often come up in the context of EGPA.